 Tips For Staying Sober When Going Out

-Many people ask ¨How will I go out with friends or to parties now that I am sober?¨Whether you are new in your recovery or if you have been sober and clean time for many years, when the text messages and phones start rolling in you can´t help but start to feel anxious.
+Many people ask ¨How will I go out with friends or to parties now that I am sober?¨Whether you are new in your recovery or if you have been sober and clean for many years, we all know from experience that when the text messages and calls start rolling in you can´t help but start to feel anxious.
 On one hand you want to go out and socialize with friends, while on the other you don´t want to compromise all the hard work and discipline you have put in.
 But the question remains:

 How do I have fun without drinking?